29% Say U.S. Heading in Right Direction

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Likely Voters was conducted on January 3-4, 2015 by Rasmussen Reports.
-The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+The national telephone survey of 2,500 Likely Voters was conducted by Rasmussen Reports from March 22-26, 2015.
+The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.